telekomsecurity/TelekomSecurity.Compliance.Automation/README.md

 <a href="images/tsec-logo.png"><img align="right" src="images/tsec-logo.png" alt="Telekom Security" height="80" width="80"></a>

 # move notice

-This repository is outdated and the development has move to https://github.com/telekom/tel-it-security-automation.
+This repository is outdated and the development has moved to https://github.com/telekom/tel-it-security-automation.
 Therefore this repo has been archived.

 -------------------------------------------------------------------------------